zacaree/TheDownload/README.md

 ## Custom parallax
 ![](The-Download_Parallax.gif)
 This parallax header was built from scratch partly because I wanted to learn, partly because I had a very specific look I was going for.
-I spent a lot of time learning about optimizing performance as this technique can be "heavy" if not done with care.
+I spent a lot of time learning about and optimizing performance as this technique can be "heavy" if not done with care.

 ---